mkennedy85/trivia-app/README.md

 The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
+> _tip_: This frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.

 #### Running Your Frontend in Dev Mode